 • Refillable water bottle (no plastic allowed) – I love hydro flask because they keep your drinks cool for 24 hour

 • A camera to capture the moment!
-GoPros are great for the hot springs because they can be used in water and can withstand the heat.
+GoPros are great for the hot springs because they can be used in water and can withstand heat.

-• Bring enough cash with you, as they don’t accept cards there and there is no ATM.
+• Bring enough cash with you, as they don’t accept cards there, and there is no ATM.

 Other Things to do in Xela Guatemala